Latest posts by Aran Davies (see all)

 - Manage the development, staging, and production environments effectively.

-- Secure your APIs using the techniques that I have suggested earlier.
+- Secure your APIs using the techniques that I suggested earlier.

 - Design URL paths meaningfully, moreover, formulate effective rules for API requests and responses.